-Natural Water Sources
+Natural Water Sources For Irrigation

 With mains water becoming increasingly expensive, natural sources of water, such as bore holes, wells, rivers and lakes makes sense, especially if you will be using large quantities.